4. CALYPSO Parameters

 Whether to pick up a calculation.
 Now CALYPSO support pickup in any stage, just turn this on.

-Another interesting thing is that, pickup can not only pick up a aborted CALYPSO task, but also can “pick up” a finished CALYPSO task with a new changed MaxStep, which can allow you to keep the evolution information you don’t want to drop and continue to run.
+Another interesting thing is that, pickup can not only pick up an aborted CALYPSO task, but also can “pick up” a finished CALYPSO task with a new changed MaxStep, which can allow you to keep the evolution information you don’t want to drop and continue to run.

 true: